pmarks-net/ipvfoo/README.md

 ## troubleshooting
 ### ipv4-only sites are shown as ipv6 when using nat64
-set your nat64 prefix in the extension options
+set 'NAT64 Prefix' in the extension options